esl/chirp_cockroach/README.md

 ![CockroachDB changefeed](./images/cdb_changefeed.gif)

-## DevOps Examples
+## Advanced Examples
 ### Scaffold
 Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.
 You can iterate on your application source code locally and then deploy it to local or remote Kubernetes clusters.
 Skaffold handles the workflow for building, pushing and deploying your application.
 It also provides building blocks and describes customizations for a CI/CD pipeline.

-For a local development environment, Skaffold can use several applications most popular being: Minikube and Kind.
+For a local development environment to set up a Kubernetes cluster, Skaffold can use several applications most popular being: Minikube and Kind.

 - Start Minikube cluster
 ```bash
 $ minikube start --profile custom